Growing Business, Debt Service

 Loans are one thing.
 Buying a bunch of inventory can also cash-strap your business.
 Remember inventory is not deducted until it is sold or depleted, or deemed shrunk or obsolete.
 There are some newer accounting methods thanks to recent tax code changes to might allow for inventory purchases to be treaded as cost of goods sold immediately.

 Another concept to point out is that depreciation of an asset is supposed to alleviate some of this problem.
 Let’s say you purchased some equipment for $100,000.
 Similar to the example above, you had a high portion of your debt payment being applied to the principal amount of the loan.
 This reduces your cash yet taxable income is left unchanged.

-However, depreciation is a non-cash reduction in taxable income and helps alleviate the principal loan payment problem.
+However, depreciation steps in and saves the day by being a non-cash reduction in taxable income, and helps alleviate the principal loan payment problem.
 Here is an example using the same table above.